rkitover/windows-dev-guide/README.md

 , the way this works is that the module parent scope is its own script scope, and any exported or global functions can access variables and non-exported functions in that scope without them being visible to anything else.
+When you see the `GetNewClosure()` method being used, this is essentially what it does.

 You can use the call operator `&` to immediately execute a defined Script Block or one in a variable: